OSGeo/gdal/doc/source/programs/gdal_driver_parquet_create_metadata_file.rst

 -----------

-Creates a :file:`_metadata` Parquet metadata-only file that contains the schema of partitioned Parquet files and the path to them.
+Creates a :file:`_metadata` Parquet metadata-only file that contains the schema of the partitioned Parquet files and the path to them.

 This program is automatically called by :ref:`gdal_vector_partition` for a Parquet output.